pajaspace/arduino/README.md

  Installing
 -
-- Download project actual version is Anemometr v 2_0
+- Download project actual version is Anemometr v_2.0

  - best think is import to eclipse python code
  - *.ino cone start in the Arduino.IDE